T-Dynamos/IgFreak/README.md

 instafollowers : Get Instagram accounts by seeking followers
 ```
 * Account Reporting

 `python3 igfreak.py --report -u <victim's account> -am <amount>  -id <report-id>'

-these report ids you can use
+These report ids you can use
 ```
 Choose the type of report :